 Susanne Bartsch “the world behind the woman.”
-When it comes to nightlife, there really is nowhere in the world like New York City.
-Few places can support and finance the lives and livelihoods of a whole community of artists working in that space — literally, figuratively, creatively, and in many other ways that intersect with it and are encapsulated by it.
+For nightlife, there is nowhere in the world like New York City.
+Few places can support and finance the lives and livelihoods of a whole community of artists working in that space.

-It all started after directing duo Anthony & Alex premiered a short fashion film at Bartsch’s weekly summer party On Top — literally on the roof of The Standard Hotel’s Le Bain — in 2015.
-“I really liked it,” Bartsch elaborated.
+It all started after directing duo Anthony & Alex premiered a short fashion film at Bartsch’s weekly summer party.
+On top, literally on the roof of The Standard Hotel’s Le Bain — in 2015.
+“I liked it,” Bartsch elaborated.
 “It looked sort of different–Warhol now but then but not Warhol.”

 “It’s a New York story as much as a story of life,” Susanne Bartsch continued.
 “You know, I travel around the world with what I do.
-And the message is really about, ‘what‘s the norm?’
-The norm is be who you want to be.
-Don’t be afraid of who you want to be, you can be anything you want to be.
+And the message is really about.
+What the norm?
+The norm is who you want to be.
+Don’t be afraid of who you want to be; you can be anything you want to be.
 You just have to have faith in what you feel and go for it.”